-The main aim of the VST ATLAS is to make a survey of ~4700deg in the Southern Hemisphere in the ugriz bands to the depth of SDSS.
-The ATLAS covers ~2200deg in the North Galactic Cap between 10h<RA<15h30 and ~2500deg in the South Galactic Cap between 21h30<RA<04h00.
+The main aim of the VST ATLAS is to make a survey of ~4700deg2 in the Southern Hemisphere in the ugriz bands to the depth of SDSS.
+The ATLAS covers ~2200deg2 in the North Galactic Cap between 10h<RA<15h30 and ~2500deg2 in the South Galactic Cap between 21h30<RA<04h00.
 The main motivation for the survey is for cosmology.
-For example, there is the possibility of using the VST ATLAS UV coverage as the base for spectroscopic QSO redshift surveys out to z=2.2 in order to use QSO clustering to investigate primordial non-Gaussianity, the power-spectrum turnover and BAO measurements of the Dark Energy equation of state at z~1.5.
-17 nights of pilot survey observations based on ATLAS data have already been carried out on the AAT 2-degree Field (2dF) facility and future AGN surveys from e-ROSITA and 4MOST will greatly benefit from these data.
-This quasar redshift survey has further demonstrated the power of combining ATLAS with WISE satellite data in the L(3.4micron) and M(4.6 micron) bands to increase the guasar sky density.
-ATLAS data can also be further combined with the VISTA Hemisphere Survey to produce ugrizYJKLM photo-z for galaxies out to z~1.
-Then cross-correlation of Luminous Red Galaxies with CMB fluctuations will test the evidence for an accelerating Universe via the Integrated Sachs Wolfe effect.
-Many other non-cosmological projects are clearly also feasible including the search for high redshift z>6 QSOs via optical dropout, the search for stellar streams and the search for local large scale structure including the Great Attractor.
+For example, there is the possibility of using the VST ATLAS UV coverage as the base for 4MOST spectroscopic QSO redshift surveys out to z=2.2 in order to use QSO clustering to investigate primordial non-Gaussianity, the powerspectrum turnover and BAO measurements of the Dark Energy equation of state at z~1.5.
+17 nights of pilot survey observations based on ATLAS data have been made on the AAT 2-degree Field (2dF) facility and future AGN surveys from e-ROSITA and 4MOST will greatly benefit from these data.
+This quasar redshift survey has further demonstrated the power of combining ATLAS with NEOWISE satellite data in the W1(3.4micron) and W2(4.6 micron) bands to increase the guasar sky density.
+ATLAS data can also be further combined with the VISTA Hemisphere Survey to produce ugrizYJKW1W2 photo-z for galaxies out to z~1.
+Cross-correlation of ATLAS Luminous Red Galaxies with CMB fluctuations has now tested the evidence for an accelerating Universe via the Integrated Sachs Wolfe effect.
+Many other noncosmological projects are clearly also feasible including the search for high redshift z>6 QSOs via optical dropout, the search for stellar streams and the search for local large scale structure including the Great Attractor.
 Indeed, our aim is that ATLAS becomes the equivalent of a Southern Sloan with similar scientific impact.
-ATLAS Data Release 4 (DR4) covering the period from 1/8/2011 - 30/6/2017 will soon be available from the ESO archive.
+ATLAS Data Release 4 (DR4) covering the period from 1/8/2011 - 30/6/2017 is now available from the ESO archive, with all photometry now globally calibrated.

 The ATLAS area originally approved by the PSP is now complete.
 However, it was always envisaged that ATLAS would cover ~4700deg2 by including the area at b>29deg and Dec<-20 in the NGC and the science case in the revised Survey Management Plan assumed this increased area.
 At its April 2014 meeting, the PSP gave approval to observe this extra area in the iz bands to take ATLAS to its full 4700deg2 area.
 Chilean VST proposals (PI L Infante) were accepted by ESO in P95 +P96 to survey this extended area in the ugr bands.
 However, progress was slow and in P101 and P102, 2x78hrs of public survey time was allocated to complete ugr in this 745deg2 area.
-Only ~27h of time was used in P101 and none so far in P102.
-Assuming a similar final outcome in P102 as in P101, we request a further 2x50h of VST dark time in P103 and P104 to complete the survey.
+These 156hrs were carried over to P103 and P104 and now the r extension is complete and the ug extension should be completed in P104.
+So for P105 we request carryover of any time already allocated but unused in P104 plus a further 6h of dark time in P105 to ensure that 37 D grade tiles can be re-observed.